BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   - No problem (4)
   - Task 1, due to misunderstanding of the script (2)
-  - The second task was warder because of some misunderstandings (2)
+  - The second task was harder because of some misunderstandings (2)

 8. Did you manage to use the Identity Management features?